epfl-systemf/Warblre/README.md

 │   ├── cmd_playground
 │   ├── coq_proof
 │   └── ocaml_example
+└── tests
+    ├── tests
     ├── fuzzer
-├── tests
     └── test262
 ```

 - **[Mechanization](#mechanization)**: Warblre proper, the mechanization in Coq of the ECMASCript semantics of regexes.
 - **[Engines](#engines)**: Extraction directives and extra code to allow a smooth usage of the extracted engine in different programming languages.
 Most of the code is in `common`; the other directories contain code specific to one particular language.
 - **Examples**: Code snippets which show how to use the mechanization and extracted engines.
+- **Tests:**
+  - **Tests**: Unit tests for the OCaml engine.
   - **Fuzzer**: A differential fuzzer comparing the extracted JavaScript engine with the one from the host JavaScript environment.
-- **Tests**: Unit tests for the OCaml engine.
   - **Test262**: A thin wrapper which allows to test the extracted JavaScript engine against [Test262](https://github.com/tc39/test262), the standard test suite for JavaScript engines; see the related [documentation](doc/Test262.md).

 The follow subsections further detail some of these.